Researching Australian military service: First World War, 1914-1918

 - First World War nominal roll: lists the majority of those who served overseas with the Australian Imperial Force (AIF).

 - First World War unit embarkation roll: includes nominal rolls of the AIF, including the Australian Flying Corps (AFC) and the Royal Australian Naval Bridging Train (RANBT), and the military component of the Australian Naval and Military Expeditionary Force (AN&MEF), as they embarked for overseas service.
 For information about the content of the Embarkation Roll, please read the detailed description.

 - Nominal roll of Australian Naval and Military Expeditionary Force to New Guinea, 1914–1918 war [Military component], AWM190: Nominal roll of the military component of the AN&MEF to New Guinea, 1914–1918.
 Duplicates of AWM190 can be found in official records AWM190- which are available for viewing in the Research Centre.

 - Name search: select Australian Defence Force personnel records from the drop-down menu and search using surname.

 Unit histories: Some published unit histories provide lists of names of their members, usually with service number.
 Search for published unit histories on the Memorial’s Books database using the name of the unit with the date range 1914-1918, for example,” 21st Battalion 1914-1918”

 Officers: Annual volumes of Staff, regimental and gradation list of officers: Australian Imperial Force, held by the Research Centre

-First World War service records are held by the National Archives of Australia (NAA).
-For information regarding viewing or obtaining copies of these records please visit the NAA information page Australian Service Records from World War I.
+First World War service records are held by the National Archives of Australia and have been digitised so my be viewed online.
+For information regarding viewing or obtaining copies of these records see the Archives information page Australian Service Records from World War I.